SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/airflow/setup/prophecy-managed/prophecy-managed.md

 ![CreatePMFabric](../img/Create_PM_Fabric.png)

 This completes the Fabric creation for you.
-Now you can start setting up connections for Prophecy Managed Airflow to your AWS/Databricks etc.
+Now you can start setting up optional connections for Prophecy Managed Airflow to your AWS/Databricks etc. Also keep in mind there are some [Limitations](./) that larger teams may experience when using Prophecy Managed Airflow.
+Please reach out to support@Prophecy.io if these limitations block your use cases.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';